Zaki1203/Spotify-Project-Using-SQL/README.md

 ## DataSource

-The data has been Dataset used for this project was taken from kaggle and Spotify Dataset:[Click Here](https://github.com/Zaki1203/Spotify-Project-Using-SQL/blob/main/spotify.xlsx)
+Dataset used for this project was taken from kaggle and Spotify Dataset:[Click Here](https://github.com/Zaki1203/Spotify-Project-Using-SQL/blob/main/spotify.xlsx)

 ## Tools and Techniques
 Excel: